gopalareddy329/AI-Powered-Online-Exam-Project/README.md

-                                                       This project for protect online cheating up to some extent
+                                                       This project useful for protect online cheating up to some extent

 In this project we are used : -
 1) C Language